chc-code/findadapt/README.md

 # Trim the adapter using cutadapt
-Users can remove the adapter using the identified pattern by specifying `-cut` Or use the output to build your own cutadapt command.
+Users can remove the adapter using the identified pattern by specifying `-cut` Or use the output to build their own cutadapt command.

 ```
 # if 3p_seq is empty and 5p_phase > 0: